arpitsingh26/Keyword-Identification/README.md

 case.
 For example, if they have a higher coccurence frequency or their POS tags are of 'adjective noun' or 'noun noun', they are more likely to occur together.

-To understand the algorithm in a better manner, please have a look at my code.
+To understand the algorithm in a better manner, please have a look at my code (major part of the code is in ki.java).